Dawning of a New Era in Gravitational Wave Data Analysis: Unveiling Cosmic Mysteries via Artificial Intelligence -- A Systematic Review: Discussion

 In the realm of time series data analysis, especially when dealing with time series data, the presence of gaps or missing data points can pose significant challenges \cite{lin_deep_2022}.
 These gaps can arise due to a myriad of reasons, from instrumental downtime to environmental disturbances or even data transmission issues \cite{diener_interspeech_2022}. \ac{GW} data, with its intricate patterns and crucial reliance on continuity, is no exception to this challenge \cite{ldc2b_baghi_2022}.

-\ac{GW} observations, by their nature, require continuous and uninterrupted data streams for accurate detection and analysis \cite{baghi_gravitational-wave_2019}.
-Any gaps in this data can lead to missed detections or, worse, misinterpretations of potential events (\Cref{fig:gap}).
+\ac{GW} observations, by their nature, require continuous and uninterrupted data streams for accurate data analysis \cite{baghi_gravitational-wave_2019}.
+Any gaps in this data can lead to biases in parameter estimation (\Cref{fig:gap}) \cite{blelly_2021}.
 Traditional methods employed in other fields to address missing data, such as linear interpolation or mean imputation, often fall short when applied to the complexities of \ac{GW} signals \cite{blackman_sparse_2014}.
-These methods, while simple, may not capture the intricate patterns and dependencies inherent in \ac{GW} data, leading to inaccuracies \cite{blelly_sparsity_2020,blelly_2021}.
+These methods, while simple, may not capture the intricate patterns and dependencies inherent in \ac{GW} data, leading to inaccuracies \cite{blelly_sparsity_2020}.

-Enter \ac{DL}, a paradigm that has shown remarkable success in various domains, including gap imputation in time series data \cite{emmanuel_survey_2021}. \ac{DL} models, with their ability to learn and capture intricate patterns in data, hold significant promise for addressing the gap imputation challenge in \ac{GW} data \cite{li_end--end_2022}.
+\ac{DL} is a paradigm that has shown remarkable success in various domains, including gap imputation in time series data \cite{emmanuel_survey_2021}. \ac{DL} models, with their ability to learn and capture intricate patterns in data, hold significant promise for addressing the gap imputation challenge in \ac{GW} data \cite{li_end--end_2022}.
 The potential benefits are manifold, from improved accuracy in imputation to the capability to handle large gaps that traditional methods might struggle with.
 However, the application of \ac{DL} to \ac{GW} data for gap imputation is not without its challenges.
-The non-stationary nature of \ac{GW} data, combined with the omnipresent noise, necessitates careful consideration and design of \ac{DL} models.
-Additionally, it is essential to ensure that the integration of imputed data does not lead to biases or inaccuracies in further analytical processes.
+The non-stationary nature of \ac{GW} data, combined with the noise, necessitates careful consideration and design of \ac{DL} models \cite{le_missing_2024}.
+Additionally, it is essential to ensure that the integration of imputed data does not lead to biases or inaccuracies in further analytical processes \cite{castelli_extraction_2024}.

 In conclusion, while \ac{DL} offers a promising avenue for gap imputation in \ac{GW} data, the field is ripe for research and exploration.
 Collaborative efforts between the \ac{AI} and \ac{GW} communities could pave the way for innovative solutions, ensuring that our observations of the universe remain as accurate and uninterrupted as possible.